-- Completing the 14 day isolation period - In care homes residents must complete 14 days isolation.
-This is because there are considerable numbers of immunocompromised and vulnerable residents who will be at risk of nosocomial infection. - COVID-19 clinical requirements for stepdown Clinical improvement with at least some respiratory recovery.
+- Completing the 14 day isolation period Care homes residents must complete 14 days isolation.
+This is because there are considerable numbers of immunocompromised and vulnerable residents who will be at risk of nosocomial infection.
+If they have completed their 14 days in isolation in hospital, no further isolation should be required on return/admission to the care home. - COVID-19 clinical requirements for stepdown Clinical improvement with at least some respiratory recovery.
 Absence of fever (>37.8°C) for 48 hours without use of antipyretics.
-A cough or a loss of/ change in normal sense of smell or taste may persist in some residents, and is not an indication of ongoing infection when other symptoms have resolved. - Testing required for stepdown No testing is required routinely to stepdown IPC precautions in a care home unless discharged from hospital.
+A cough or a loss of/ change in normal sense of smell or taste may persist in some residents, and is not an indication of ongoing infection when other symptoms have resolved. - Testing required for stepdown No testing is required routinely to stepdown IPC precautions in a care home unless discharged from hospital before their 14 day isolation period has been completed.

-Table 1: Discontinuation of IPC requirements for care homes
+Table 1: Discontinuation of IPC requirements for care homes (COVID-19 positive)

-Number of isolation days required COVID-19 Clinical requirement for stepdown1 Clinical required for quirement for stepdown Care home current residents (known COVID-19 positive) 14 days from symptom onset (or first positive test if symptom onset undetermined) Absence of fever for 48 hours without use of antipyretics & at least some respiratory recovery Not routinely required unless being discharged from hospital Residents should be managed on the high risk category until criteria described in this table is met and can then transfer to the medium risk category Care home residents, being admitted from hospital 14 days from symptom onset (or first positive test if symptom onset undetermined) Absence of fever for 48 hours without use of antipyretics & at least some respiratory recovery 2 negative tests required commencing on day 8 & taken 24 hrs apart Residents should be managed on the high risk category until criteria described in this table is met and can then transfer to the medium risk category Care home staff 10 days from symptom onset (or first positive test if symptom onset undetermined) Absence of fever for 48 hours without use of antipyretics & at least some respiratory recovery Not routinely required Staff can return to work as normal once criteria is met before discharge from hospital to the care home (testing can be commenced on day 8).
-Tests should be taken at least 24 hours apart and preferably within 48 hours of discharge.
-Where it is in the clinical interest of the resident and negative testing is not possible (e.g. resident doesn't consent, detrimental consequences or it would cause distress) a risk assessment and a care plan for the remaining period of isolation up to 14 days in the home must be agreed and documented.
-On return to the care home, the resident must be managed as per the high risk category until the 14-day self-isolation period (day 14 from date of symptom onset or date of positive test if asymptomatic) is complete.
+Number of isolation days required COVID-19 Clinical requirement for stepdown1 Testing required for stepdown Transferring between risk categories on stepdown Care home current residents (known COVID-19 positive) 14 days from symptom onset (or first positive test if symptom onset undetermined) Absence of fever for 48 hours without use of antipyretics & at least some respiratory recovery Not routinely required unless being discharged from hospital Residents should be managed on the high risk category until criteria described in this table is met and can then transfer to the medium risk category Care home (known COVID- 19 positive) residents, being admitted from hospital 14 days from symptom onset (or first positive test if symptom onset undetermined) Absence of fever for 48 hours without use of antipyretics & at least some If COVID recovered patient discharged to care home before 14 day Residents should be managed on the high risk category until criteria (see further guidance below) If they have completed the 14 day isolation in hospital, no further isolation should be required on return/admission to the care home. respiratory isolation ended 2 negative PCR tests before discharge at least 24 hr apart.
+In addition, if not completed 14 days isolation, can do so in care home and do not require to start new isolation period, nor require further testing. described in this table is met and can then transfer to the medium risk category

+Number of isolation days required COVID-19 Clinical requirement for stepdown1 Testing required for stepdown Transferring between risk categories on stepdown Care home staff 10 days from symptom onset (or first positive test if symptom onset undetermined) Absence of fever for 48 hours without use of antipyretics & at least some respiratory recovery Not routinely required Staff can return to work as normal once criteria is met

-Residents discharged from hospital to care homes
+Residents/Patients discharged from hospital to care homes (COVID-19 recovered)